coronel08/my-notes/notes/docs/aws.md

 Snapshots - incremental backups <br>
 Lifecycle policies move data around to different storage classes based on time <br>

+### EBS
 * Elastic Block Store (EBS) - behave like physical hard drives. up to 16TiB, stores blocks which is better for example editing video where only some blocks change.
 Attach to EC2 and are a Zone level resource.
 Used for storing Amazon RDS databases.
 More expensive than S3.
 Cannot be attached to multiple compute resources at a time.
     * GP2/GP3: General Purpose SSD
     * IO1/IO2: High performance SSD for low latency and high throughput.
 Need more than 16,000 IOPS
     * ST1: Low Cost HDD designed for frequently accessed.
 Data Warehouse
     * SC1: Low cost HDD less frequently accessed workloads

+### S3
+Objects = files and buckets = directories

 * Amazon Simple Storage (S3) - store data as objects and stores them into buckets (max object size 5tb).
 Write once read many storage.
 Can host a static website or can be used as a media store for Cloudfront.
 Amazon S3 assigns a URL for each object you upload.
 Can scale and replicate data automatically across multiple Availability Zones(except One-Zone IA).
 Cant be attached to compute resources
+    * Types
         * S3 Standard - Can also store static website hosting in S3
         * S3 Standard Infrequent Access - long term storage but needs quick access, lower storage price and higher retrieval price
         * S3 OneZone IA - Stores data in a single zone, lower storage price
         * S3 Intelligent Tiering - Ideal for data with unknown or changing access patterns
         * S3 Glacier - Long term storage for data archiving, retrieve within hours
         * S3 Glacier Deep Archive - lowest cost storage, retrieve within several hours
+    * S3 Encryption
+        * SSE-S3 - server side encrypts S3 objects using keys managed by AWS
+            * Must set header "x-amz-server-side-encryption":"AES256"
+        * SSE-KMS - Key Management Service, server side encryption
+            * Must set header "x-amz-server-side-encryption":"aws:kms"
+        * SSE-C - Manage your own encryption, server side encryption
+            * Https must be used
+            * Encryption key must be provided in HTTP headers
+        * Client Side Encryption - Client handles encrypt/decrypt and manages keys
+    * S3 Security, (can connect to s3 using VPC Endpoints and logged in AWS Cloudtrail)
+        * User Based - IAM Policies sets what Users are allowed to do what API calls
+        * Resource Based
+            * Bucket wide rules from the S3 console
+            * Object Access Control List (ACL) - finer grain control
+            * Bucket Access Control List (ACL) - less common
+### EFS
 * Amazon Elastic File System (EFS) - multiple instances reading and writing simultaneously, linux file system, regional resource and auto scaling.
 More expensive than EBS. use Security groups to control access.
     * Bursting Vs Provisioned: Bursting throughput grows with filesystem but with provisioned throughput is set to a high throughput regardless of file size
     * Lifecycle Management: move file after N days into either standard or EFS-IA(Infrequent Access)